jeffmcfadden/signalbox/README.md

 # 🚂 Signalbox

-A system for operating model trains powered by DCC.
+A system for operating model trains powered by DCC, written in Ruby.

 ## Installation